 As an affiliate faculty of the Race, Gender, and Sexuality Studies program, Ooi also believes in a diverse, inclusive, and equitable learning and working environment for all.
 At Butler, she works closely with senior administration in her role as the Director of Academic Affairs for DEI.
 In terms of curricular affairs, she is also responsible for Asian and Pacific American representation in the Core Curriculum, as she led a team of excellent colleagues in the development of GHS 212: Asian Americas.
 She works closely with students as well and is the faculty advisor of the student group Asian and Pacific Islander Alliance (APIA).

 Although Ooi’s research expertise is in democratic development and human rights in East Asia, she has expanded the scope of her research in response to issues and problems beyond her core interest.
-More recently, her scholarship addresses peace on the Korean Peninsula, US-China relations, global education, and the well-being of faculty in teaching-focused institutions.
+More recently, her scholarship addresses peace building on the Korean Peninsula, US-China relations, global education, the well-being of faculty in teaching-focused institutions and the leadership experiences of minoritized faculty.
 She also believes in integrating teaching and scholarship and has mentored students in the research and publication process at Butler.

-In her personal time, Ooi enjoys the company of her husband, daughter and a pet hamster named Mochi (aka Momo).
+In her personal time, Ooi enjoys the company of her husband, daughter and a pet hamster named Coco.
 She is also an active member of the Asian and Pacific American community in Indianapolis.
-She is on the Board of the Indianapolis Chinese Community Center, inc and is a member of the Indiana Association of Chinese Americans and the National Asian and Pacific American Women’s Forum.
+She is on the Board of the Indianapolis Chinese Community Center, Inc., the Council of the Indiana Association of Chinese Americans, and is also a member of Hoosier Asian American Power.

 Teaching Expertise: